Souhail99/Projet-Designing-Distributed-Systems/README.md

 **Change it by your full path (the path of EtudeBinance.py).**

-If you can't find your full path to the file you can delete this line and use only the text file (**In this case, you will not have access to the data renewal.**).
+If you can't find your full path to the file you can delete this line and use only the text file (**In this case, you will not have access to the data renewal**).

 **The project is carried out in collaboration with <a href="https://github.com/martinmouly" target="_blank">Martin MOULY</a> et <a href="https://github.com/Pierregvx" target="_blank">Pierre GUEVENEUX</a> within the Designing Distributed Systems project.**